Nov 16: Thanksgiving & The Giggles

 Luckily my osteopath fixes it the next day.
 She says the inside of my head feels like a pair of hunched-up, stressed shoulders.
 Her magical hands relax the muscles and nerve-endings in my skull.
 My right ear immediately goes back to normal.
 Phew.

-It is a powerful reminder that, however hard, I must to let everything go.
+It is a powerful reminder that, however hard, I must let everything go.
 This includes my desperate wish to mend my damaged relationships.
 Even thinking about them is too stressful for my fragile body.
 I must have faith that these relationships can be salvaged when I’m strong enough, and in the meantime, I must keep hold of the glimmers of hope.